How do cue ball (CB) and object ball (OB) speeds and travel distances vary with cut angle?

 For stun shots, see the graph and summary statements on page 2 of:

 For roll shots, see the graph and summary statements on page 3 of:

 Here are some useful conclusion statements from the analyses:

-- With a stun shot, the cue ball and object ball speeds and travel distances are the same for a 45° cut angle.
-The post-impact speeds are equal and about 70% of the initial cue ball speed.
-The distances are also equal and 50% of the distance the stunned cue ball would travel if there were no collision.
+- With a stun shot, the CB and OB speeds and travel distances are the same for a 45° cut angle.
+The post-impact speeds are equal and about 70% of the initial CB speed.
+The distances are also equal and 50% of the distance the stunned CB would travel if there were no collision.

-- If a rolling cue ball hits an object ball squarely, the object ball will travel about 7 times farther than the cue ball after impact.
+- If a rolling CB hits an OB squarely, the object ball will travel about 7 times farther than the CB after impact.
 This number can vary quite a bit with ball and cloth conditions.

 - Distance vs. cut angle and ball-hit fraction plots, and approximate ball-distance proportions for various common angles can be found on pages 10 and 11 of TP A.16.

 “Fundamentals – Part VII: speed control” (BD, March, 2009) also provides some good illustrations and examples.
 And for video demonstrations of all principles above, see:

 Why do the CB and OB speeds not add up to 100% for all cut angles in the graph in TP 3.2?